runely/jslogic-homey/README.txt

 Triggers
 - Date and month becomes :: Triggers when the current date changes to the chosen date and month (00:00)

-Case sesitivty
+Case sensitivity

-In the following conditions you can choose to use case sensitity or not:
+In the following conditions you can choose to use case sensitivity or not:
 - 'Value contains one of...'
 - 'Is value exactly one of...'